risk-first/website/risks/Complexity-Risk.md

 The great complexity-reducing mechanism of modularisation is that _you only have to consider your local environment_.

+## Analogies

 So, we've looked at some measures of software structure complexity.
 We can say "this is more complex than this" for a given piece of code or structure.
 We've also looked at three ways to manage it:  [Abstraction](../thinking/Glossary.md#abstraction) and [Modularisation](Complexity-Risk.md#Hierarchies-and-Modularisation) and via [Dependencies](Complexity-Risk.md#languages-and-dependencies).

 However, we've not really said why complexity entails [Risk](../thinking/Glossary.md#Attendant-Risk).
 So let's address that now by looking at three analogies, [Mass](Complexity-Risk.md#Complexity-is-mass), [Technical Debt](Complexity-Risk.md#technical-debt) and [Mess](Complexity-Risk.md#kitchen-analogy)

-## Complexity is Mass
+### Complexity is Mass

 The first way to look at complexity is as **Mass** :  a software project with more complexity has greater mass than one with less complexity.

 Newton's Second Law states:

 > F = _m_**a**,    ( Force = Mass x Acceleration )

-That is, in order to move your project _somewhere new_, and make it do new things, you need to give it a push, and the more mass it has, the more **Force** you'll need to move (accelerate) it.
+That is, in order to move your project _somewhere new_ and make it do new things, you need to give it a push.
+The more mass it has the more **Force** you'll need to move (accelerate) it.

 You could stop here and say that the more lines of code a project contains, the greater its mass.
-And, that makes sense, because in order to get it to do something new, you're likely to need to change more lines.
+And that makes sense because in order to get it to do something new you're likely to need to change more lines.

 But there is actually some underlying sense in which this is true in the real, physical world too, as discussed in a [Veritasium](https://www.youtube.com/user/1veritasium) video.
 To paraphrase: